nicovanduijn/visualOdometry/README.md

 # visualOdometry
-Visual Odometry Pipeline implementedin MATLAB by Yvain de Viragh, Marc Ochsner and Nico van Duijn
+Visual Odometry Pipeline implemented in MATLAB by Yvain de Viragh, Marc Ochsner and Nico van Duijn

 An overview of the performance of this pipeline can be found at https://www.youtube.com/watch?v=7DpAWUQQgVU